-The grant may not produce a profit for the applicant(s) or co-applicant(s).
-Profit is defined as a surplus of the receipts over the eligible costs approved by the Contracting Authority when the request for payment of the balance is made.
+Grants may not have the purpose or effect of producing a profit within the framework of the action with the exception of specific cases stated below.
+Profit is defined as a surplus of thereceipts over the eligible costs approved by the Contracting Authority when the request for payment of the balance is made.